LariVille/pygafi/README.md

 Q: When i'm trying to run the `.sh` files, it says access denied or no permission what should I do?

 A: You need to set the `.sh` files as an executable by entering `chmod +x [name of the file].sh` in the console.
 (Without the brackets)

+# Known Bugs

+* The content extracted in LocalizeData may be incorrect due to regional differences